ip4422/redux-toolkit-ts-testing/README.md

-Application for understanding how to use Redux Toolkit with TypeScript and React Testing Library.
+Application for understanding how to test Redux Toolkit with TypeScript.

-Based on the Redux Toolkit example.
+Based on the Redux Toolkit + TypeScript example.